Managing Conflicts of Interest Procedure

 Responsibility

-• The Head of Legal is responsible for maintaining the content of this Procedure as delegated by the Chief Operating Officer.
+• The Director, People and Culture is responsible for maintaining the content of this procedure as delegated by the Chief Operating Officer.

 Promulgation